Critically fixed Thurston maps: classification, recognition, and twisting: Introduction

-Let $f \colon \Sp \to \Sp$ be a critically fixed Thurston map and $T$ be a planar embedded tree in $\Sp$ with $\Crit(f)\subset V(T)$.
-It is easy to check that the preimage $f^{-1}(T)$ is a connected planar embedded graph in $\Sp$ containing $\Crit(f)$.
-Hence, we can take a \emph{spanning subtree} of the critical points in the graph $f^{-1}(T)$.
-We ``simplify'' the obtained tree by removing all non-critical vertices of degree $2$ (if there any).
-The result of this \emph{pullback operation} is again some planar embedded tree $T'$ with $\Crit(f)\subset V(T')$.
-We call the tree $T'$ a \emph{pullback} of the tree $T$ under the map $f$ and denote by $\Pi_f(T)$ the set of all such pullbacks.
+Let $f \colon \Sp \to \Sp$ be a critically fixed Thurston map.
+We say that a planar embedded tree $T$ in $\Sp$ is \emph{admissible} (for $f$) if $\Crit(f) \subset V(T)$ and every vertex $v\in V(T)\setminus \Crit(f)$ has degree at least $3$ in $T$.
+The map $f$ induces a natural relation on the set $\AdmTrees(f)$ of all admissible planar embedded trees for $f$.
+Namely, suppose $T\in \AdmTrees(f)$ is an admissible tree.
+It is easy to check that the preimage $f^{-1}(T)$ is a planar embedded connected graph with $V(f^{-1}(T))\supset \Crit(f)$.
+Hence, we can take a spanning subtree of the critical points in the graph $f^{-1}(T)$.
+We ``simplify'' the chosen spanning subtree by forgetting all non-critical vertices of degree $2$ (if there any).
+The resulting tree $T'$ is again an admissible tree for $f$, which we call a \emph{pullback} of the tree $T$ under the map $f$.
+We denote by $\Pi_f(T)$ the set of all pullbacks of $T$ and use the notation $\xleftarrow{f}$ for the induced \emph{pullback relation} on $\AdmTrees(f)$, i.e., we write $T\xleftarrow{f}T'$ if $T'$ is a pullback of the tree $T$.
+It is easy to see that the relation $\xleftarrow{f}$ descends to the quotient of $\AdmTrees(f)$ by isotopies rel.\ $\Crit(f)$.
+Moreover, the pullback relation may be naturally extended to the case of general Thurston maps by considering planar embedded trees $T$ with $\Post(f)\subset V(T)$ instead of $\Crit(f)\subset V(T)$; see Section~\ref{subsec: The pullback operation}.